 Solution: To identify you have a bad vacuum fuel pump, first verify you are getting fuel flow to the fuel pump by checking for fuel out of the line connected to the inlet port on the pump.

 Once you confirm you are getting fuel to the pump, you will proceed with testing the pump to make sure a steady or pulsating flow of gas is being pumped out of your fuel pump.

 Use the fuel shut-off valve or fuel clamps to start and stop the flow while checking the flow.
 You can also use hose pinch-off pliers to crimp the line to stop the flow.
 With the fuel flow stopped, remove the fuel line from the carburetor and place it in a container.

 Start your fuel flow and start your mower.
 Watch for a steady or pulsating flow out of the line into the container.
 If you aren’t getting sufficient fuel flow, your fuel pump may be damaged and will need to be replaced.

 Clogged Fuel Line Will Cause a Hustler Mower Not to Start

-Check for a blockage in your fuel line by stopping your fuel flow, removing the end of hose from a section of fuel line furthest from the fuel tank.
+Check for a blockage in your fuel line by stopping your fuel flow, and removing the end of the hose from a section of the fuel line furthest from the fuel tank.
 Place the hose in a container and start the fuel flow.